facebook/react-native-website/docs/testing.md

 There are several libraries that can help you testing these:

-- React’s [test renderer](https://reactjs.org/docs/test-renderer.html) is a small library provided by Facebook useful for snapshot testing.
-It “renders” your component view hierarchy to pure JavaScript objects held in memory.
-You can then make assertions on those objects in your Jest tests.
+- React’s [Test Renderer](https://reactjs.org/docs/test-renderer.html) developed alongside its core.
+Provides a React renderer that can be used to render React components to pure JavaScript objects, without depending on the DOM or a native mobile environment.
 - [`react-native-testing-library`](https://github.com/callstack/react-native-testing-library) builds on top of React’s test renderer and adds `fireEvent` and `query` apis described in the next paragraph.
 - [`@testing-library/react-native`](https://www.native-testing-library.com/) is another alternative that also builds on top of React’s test renderer and adds `fireEvent` and `query` apis described in the next paragraph.

-> Note that component tests are only JavaScript tests running on Node, they do _not_ take into account any iOS or Android code which is backing the React Native components.
+> Note that component tests are only JavaScript tests running in Node.js environment, they do _not_ take into account any iOS or Android code which is backing the React Native components.
 It follows that they cannot give you a 100% confidence that everything works for the user - if there is a bug in the iOS or Android code, they will not find it.

 ### Testing User Interactions